ClearBlade/native-libraries/websockets.md

-This library provides an API to connect to a Websocket server from a code service and provides read/write asynchronous functionality.
+This library provides an API to connect to a WebSocket server from a code service and provides read/write asynchronous functionality.

 ## WebSocket.Client(options)

-Client represents a Websocket client connected to a server.
+The client represents a WebSocket client connected to a server.

-* @param {object} [options] - required.
-Specifies the websocket connection options
+* @param {object} [options]: Required.
+Specifies the WebSocket connection options.
-* @param {string} [options.url] - required.
-Destination server url
+* @param {string} [options.url]: Required.
+Destination server URL
-* @param {string} [options.username] - optional.
-If specified username and password will be added to the HTTP Basic Auth header
+* @param {string} [options.username]: Optional.
+The username and password will be added to the HTTP Basic Auth header if specified.
-* @param {string} [options.password] - optional
+* @param {string} [options.password]: Optional
-* @param {int} [options.version] - optional.
+* @param {int} [options.version]: Optional.
 Default is 13
-* @param {Array\<string\>} [options.protocols] - optional.
+* @param {Array\<string\>} [options.protocols]: Optional.
 Protocols to use while establishing a connection
-* @param {function} [options.onMessage] - required.
+* @param {function} [options.onMessage]: Required.
 A callback for handling received messages
-* @param {function} [options.onConnLost] - required.
+* @param {function} [options.onConnLost]: Required.
 A callback for handling connection disconnect
-* @param {boolean} [options.useTLS=false] - optional.
+* @param {boolean} [options.useTLS=false]: Optional.
 Default is false
-* @param {object} [options.headers] - optional.
+* @param {object} [options.headers]: Optional.
 Specify any additional headers
 * @constructor

-Example

-The code block below is to create a new websocket client.
-Throws an error on failure.
+The code block below creates a new WebSocket client and throws an error on failure.

 ~~~javascript
 var onMessage = function(payload_bytes) {